-Emotional Literacy Support Assistant (ELSA): are trained to provide emotional and social skills support; promoting the emotional wellbeing of children led by our trained staff.
-Occasionally a teacher may recommend a child for emotional support, in liaison with parents, having perhaps had to face a challenging experience, such as the death of a family pet.
-If you feel your child may benefit from this short term support, then please alert the class teacher.
+We have 3 trained ELSAs who provide Emotional Literacy Support; promoting the emotional wellbeing of children.
+Occasionally a teacher may recommend a child for emotional support, in liaison with parents, having perhaps after facing a challenging experience, such as the death of a family pet.
+If you feel your child may benefit from this short term support, please alert the class teacher.
+ELSA HUB: our qualified team offer a 'drop in' session, to encourage children to maintain a connection to their ELSA support as and when it is needed.